-- The new Strategic Plan 2022-26 was launched on March 2nd,2022 after careful planning and consideration by the Board and CEO throughout 2021 and with input from the senior management team, Development Council, staff, students and industry. - In December 2021, Dermot McCrum the Chair commended the Board on their voluntary support, performance and effectiveness throughout his tenure as Chair of the Board and during the period in particular. - The newly elected Chair, James Hickey to undertake a board review in 2022.
+- The new Strategic Plan 2022-26 was launched on March 2nd, 2022 after careful planning and consideration by the Board and CEO throughout 2021 and with input from the senior management team, Development Council, staff, students and industry. - In December 2021, Dermot McCrum the Chair commended the Board on their voluntary support, performance and effectiveness throughout his tenure as Chair of the Board and during the period in particular. - The new Master Agreement was agreed and signed by The Lir Board in September 2022 renewing the relationship between Trinity College Dublin and The Lir Academy for another five years. - Newly elected Chair, James Hickey to lead the board in a review, including its own performance in 2023. (last review FY18)